uggedal/bare/README.md

 Philosophy
 ----------

-* Keep patching of upstream to a minimum.
+* Favor minimal applications and libraries.
+* Only one package for per use-case.
+* No translations.
+* Stable timed branches only containing security updates and bug fixes.
 * Vanilla kernel without initramfs and module support.
 Different kernel config and package per target system.
-* Only one package for per use-case.
-* Stable timed branches only containing security updates and bug fixes.
-* No translations.

 Inspiration
 -----------